thoughtspot/thoughtspot.github.io/_appliance/aws/configuration-options.md

 - Mode 1: Compute VMs + EBS-only persistent storage
 - Mode 2: Compute VMs + EBS and S3 persistent storage

 The cost of infrastructure for deploying ThoughtSpot is cheaper when using S3.
-However, there are differences in where data is loaded, as well as in the backup and restore procedure.
+However, there are differences in where data is loaded, as well as in the backup and restore procedures.
 For assistance in choosing the best mode for your organization, contact your ThoughtSpot representative.
 For more information on purchasing ThoughtSpot in AWS, see: [ThoughtSpot Pricing](https://www.thoughtspot.com/pricing){:target="_blank"}.

 All AWS VMs in a ThoughtSpot cluster must be in the same availability zone (and therefore, also in the same region).
 ThoughtSpot does not support deploying VMs in the same cluster across availability zones.
 For more information, see [Regions and Availability Zones](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html){:target="_blank"} in Amazon's AWS documentation.